 You have to give an application to the bank stating that your residential status has undergone a change from Resident Indian to NRI with effect from (mention the date of change of status to NRI) and request the bank to convert your existing SB account into NRO SB account.
-You need to submit following attested copies for your identity and foreign address proof.
+You need to submit the following attested copies for your identity and foreign address proof.

-- Identity proof: (1) Copy of the relevant pages of Passport (2) copy of valid Visa /work permit (both mandatory)
+- Identity proof: (1) Copy of the relevant pages of Passport (2) copy of valid visa /work permit (both mandatory)

 - Overseas address proof: ANY ONE OF THE FOLLOWING (1)Original copy of latest bank statement of account overseas, (2) Copy of employee ID card, (3) Copy of Labour card (4)Electric Bill (5) Telephone Bill (6).
 Copy of social security card

 - From the customer who is not personally visiting the branch, banks generally call for ANY ONE of the following, as an additional document.

 (1).Cheque drawn on customer’s overseas bank account, (2) Cancelled/Paid Cheque of customer’s overseas Bank account,(3)Copy of proof of Income/Pay slip/tax return.

 In case of Overseas Citizen of India (OCI) or Person of Indian Origin (PIO) the following documents are required as identity proof.